hilbert9221/hilbert9221.github.io/_posts/2018-10-15-Introduction-to-Information-Theory.md

 $${\rm \widetilde{H}}[p]={\rm H}[p]+\lambda\left(\int p(x)\,{\rm d}x-1\right).$$

-By taking gradient w.r.t. $p$, it is easy to show that uniform distribution minimize the entropy in discrete case.
+By taking gradient w.r.t. $p$, it is easy to show that uniform distribution minimizes the entropy in discrete case.
 While in continuous case, we have to deal with the derivative w.r.t. $p$, a continuous function, a subject in [calculus of variations](https://en.wikipedia.org/wiki/Calculus_of_variations).
 A detailed dsicussion of calculus of variations is out of scope of this blog.
 Instead, we just introduce the concept of [functional derivative](https://en.wikipedia.org/wiki/Functional_derivative) and the simple calculation rule.

 Defnition.
 Functional derivative
 - $M$: a [manifold](https://en.wikipedia.org/wiki/Manifold) representing functions $\rho$